hwreverse/pySpectralTriad/README.md

 # pySpectralTriad
-Graphical Visualization of Spectral Response from a SparkFun AS7265x Spectral Triad module using Python 2.7.x
+Graphical Visualization of Spectral Response from a <a href="https://www.sparkfun.com/products/15050">SparkFun AS7265x Spectral Triad module</a> using Python 2.7.x

 <b>pySpectralTriadsimpleGraph.py</b> : Simple red 2D Plot with autoscaling